 However, if this is not the case, here are some predictable scenarios:

-- You are featured on a website or in a conference program with a random photo of you that someone Googled.
+- You are featured on a blog or at a show with a random or an outdated photo of you that someone randomly Googled.

-- You are introduced at an important talk by someone who is summarizing from a and Wikipedia page that focuses on all of the wrong things.
+- You are introduced by someone who is summarizing from old info or a badly edited Wikipedia page that focuses on all of the wrong things.
 (I’ve seen this happen multiple times – it’s not a good look).

 You want all assets to be as much in your control as possible that you always have your best foot forward and you are sharing the latest news, release and images.

 Follow this guide to ensure that you are in control of your brand and your image.